bhserna/why_n_plus_one_fix_hurts_performance/README.md

 # Example app to understand why some times fixing some n+1 queries can hurt performance

-I want to share with you an example application to help you visualize [why "fixing" an n+1 queries problem, can hurt the performance of your application](2021-10-08-fixing-n-plus-1-queries-can-hurt-performance.html) if you preload assocations with too many records.
+This is an example application to help you visualize [why "fixing" an n+1 queries problem, can hurt the performance of your application](2021-10-08-fixing-n-plus-1-queries-can-hurt-performance.html) if you preload assocations with too many records.